-Bjørn MARIBO-MOGENSEN is the co-founder of Hafnium Labs.
-He got his PhD from Technical University of Denmark on the development of an electrolyte CPA equation of state for which he received in 2015 the EFCE Excellence Award in Thermodynamics and Transport Properties.
-At DTU he also served as representative in CO-LaN and developed there a new software solution, ThermoSystem v4 for performing calculations with state of the art thermodynamic models, including PC-SAFT and CPA.
+Bjørn is the co-founder of Hafnium Labs.
+He obtained his PhD from Technical University of Denmark on the development of an electrolyte CPA equation of state for which he received in 2015 the EFCE Excellence Award in Thermodynamics and Transport Properties.
+At DTU/CERE he also served as representative in CO-LaN and developed there a new software solution, ThermoSystem v4 for performing calculations with state of the art thermodynamic models, including PC-SAFT and CPA.
 Version 4 consists of a new CAPE-OPEN 1.0 and 1.1 compatible C# library and a robust core thermodynamic library (built in FORTRAN).
 Bjørn has served on the Thermodynamic SIG for a number of years.

-This work is making use of the COBIA middleware which development is a current major project of CO-LaN.
+The product presented at the CAPE-OPEN 2020 Annual Meeting is making use of the COBIA middleware which development is a current major project of CO-LaN.
 After hearing last year about Technische Universität Berlin making use of COBIA in their own development, this work is the second COBIA-based development that has been made independently of CO-LaN support through its consultancy services scheme.
 It shows that adopting COBIA makes sense to software developers.

 Q-props™ is a platform for improving the physical property models that are used inside process simulators.
 It makes use of all available experimental data and the best available predictive methods to obtain estimates and uncertainties for relevant thermodynamic, reaction and transport properties needed for process simulation.